It’s really hard to think of a better at-home job than blogging but that only happens if you can become a full-time blogger.

 This really comes down to developing good habits.

-You’ve never heard of a successful business owner say that they “kind of worked on stuff occasionally.”
+You’ve never heard a successful business owner say that they “kind of worked on stuff occasionally.”

 That’s not an option because there are people in your niche that will do things consistently.

-If they do those things more consistently than you then why should they see more success than you?
+If they do those things more consistently than you then why shouldn’t they see more success than you?

 This was the hardest lesson for me to learn as I used to always believe that I could catch up on the work that I missed.